Frequently Asked Questions

-What’s the difference between a normal builder & a loft specialist?
+What’s the difference between a normal contractor & a loft specialist?

-An everyday builder won’t possess the knowledge or skill to build a loft conversion safely and to Building Regulation standards.
+An everyday contractor won’t possess the knowledge or skill to develop a loft conversion safely and to Regulation standards.
 This can be dangerous for you and the property.

-How do I pick the right company to build my loft?
+How do I pick the right company to develop my loft?

 - Always seek social proof that your contractor is as good as they claim – get references!
-Also here are three hop tips to picking a good builder:
+Also here are three hop tips to picking a good contractor:

-- A good builder won’t be able to start tomorrow
+- A good contractor won’t be able to start tomorrow

-- A good builder won’t price the job straight away.
+- A good contractor won’t price the job straight away.

-- A good builder won’t be cheap – quality craft comes at a price & cutting corners will invariably cost you in the long run
+- A good contractor won’t be cheap – quality craft comes at a price & cutting corners will invariably cost you in the long run

 Are you insured?